 Born in Kyoto, now based in Tokyo, the singer-songwriter Tatsuya Kokufu (国府達矢) released his first album in 15 years, titled “Rock Buddha”.

-Tatsuya Kokufu has brought Asian symphony into indie music like “OK Computer”, “Nevermind” or James Brake.
+Tatsuya Kokufu has brought Asian symphony into indie music like “OK Computer”, “Nevermind” or James Blake.
 The result is music we couldn’t find anywhere else, his original Japanese groove which includes Western rock, funk, hip-hop.

 With the help of drummer and bassist of the rock band Skillkills, on Tatsuya’s comeback album called “Rock Buddha” (ロックブッダ) guitar riffs keep attacking our ears and hearts massively – as if he was Jimmy Page.